simoncozens/test-fonts/README.md

 ### [`CombiningMarkTest-Regular.otf`](https://simoncozens.github.io/test-fonts/CombiningMarkTest-Regular.otf)

 This contains seven glyphs: e, o, a combining acute mark, a legacy (U+00B4) acute accent (self-describing), a combining dieresis mark, a precomposed e-acute (self-describing), and a precomposed o-dieresis (self-describing) which should never be seen because of a `ccmp` feature which substitutes it with `o dieresiscomb`.
-It does *not* contain precomposed o-acute or e-dieresis.
+It does *not* contain precomposed o-acute or e-dieresis. `mark` and `mkmk` features are provided for positioning the marks.

 <style>
     @font-face {